Ian Happ Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.54).

-- The Pirates allow the eighth-fewest home runs in baseball (140 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (140 total, 1.1 per game).

-- Zastryzny makes his first start of the season for the Pirates.

-- It's the season debut and his first appearance in more than a year for the 31-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.